 - Healthy Zucchini Chocolate Chip Muffins

 If you try making this Pumpkin Banana Muffin Recipe, please leave me a comment and let me know!
 I always love to hear your thoughts.

 - ½ cup whole wheat flour

 - 2 large eggs - at room temperature

-- 3 tablespoons melted butter or coconut oil
+- 3 tablespoon melted butter or coconut oil

 - 1 teaspoon vanilla extract

 - ¾ cup pecans/walnuts/ or other nuts - optional